Trust Your Chiller Maintenance to the Comfort Temp Team

 A chiller enables heat transfer through thermodynamic processes in each of its four main components – the evaporator, compressor, condenser, and expansion device.
 The chiller’s essential result is applying coolant to the process water system’s cold side, after which it maneuvers throughout the system, removing heat as it flows back to the process system’s return side.

-To be proactive, you can keep a daily performance log and keep an ear out for any unusual vibrations or sounds.
-You can also perform visual inspections for any debris, excess condensation, or fluid leaks, but if your chiller displays error codes, do not delay in calling for professional maintenance.
+To be proactive, you can keep a daily performance log.
+Keep an ear out for any unusual vibrations or sounds.
+You can also perform visual inspections for any debris, excess condensation, or fluid leaks.
+But if your chiller displays error codes, do not delay in calling for professional maintenance.
 Not only could attempting difficult maintenance tasks yourself fail and irreparably damage your unit, but you may also void a manufacturer warranty, leading to debilitating costs.

 Due to its interaction with water, condenser coils are prone to breeding mold or bacteria growth.
 To maximize heat transfer, air quality, energy efficiency, and the life of your unit, coils should be inspected and cleaned regularly – with a brush at least once annually – to verify that they remain clog-free and that air can pass freely through.
 The fan motor currents, refrigeration temperature, and air intake and exhaust temperature should be included in these inspections.